Last updated on February 9th, 2026 at 08:54 am

 1. 5052 aluminum is the best choice for both prototype and low volume production sheet metal fabrication services

-When ordering aluminum parts, many customers request 6061 because they know it’s the preferred grade for CNC machining.
+When ordering aluminum parts, many customers request 6061 because it is a preferred grade for CNC machining.
 However, when it comes to sheet metal fabrication, 5052 is generally the best choice.
+6061, especially in harder tempers, is more prone to cracking during forming, while 5052 is better suited for bends and formed features.

-5052 is more readily available in sheets than 6061 or 7075, so it’s easier to source.
-It’s also more ductile than other grades, making it less likely to crack when forming a tight radius, hem, or offset.
-When possible, we always recommend using 5052 for aluminum fabrication rather than the more rigid grades.
+5052 is more readily available in sheets than 6061 or 7075, which often makes it easier to source.
+It is also more ductile than other grades, making it less likely to crack when forming a tight radius, hem, or offset.
+When possible, we recommend using 5052 for aluminum fabrication rather than more rigid grades, particularly when a design includes multiple bends or tight forming requirements.

 2. Aluminum is cost-effective and compatible with many finishing options

-If you do wish to apply a finish, however, you’re in luck: aluminum has the most finishing options of any common sheet metal material.
-Unlike stainless steel, it can be anodized and chromated.
+If you do wish to apply a finish, aluminum offers a wide range of options.
+Unlike stainless steel, it can be anodized and chromated, which can improve corrosion resistance, appearance, and downstream assembly performance depending on the application.

 3. Welding aluminum requires a high level of expertise

-Aluminum is much harder to weld than steel or stainless steel due to characteristics that make its performance during welding unpredictable:
+Aluminum is harder to weld than steel or stainless steel because its material behavior can be less predictable during welding:

 - Aluminum alloys are coated with an oxide layer that has an extremely high melting point.
-Specialized welding equipment may be required to create a temperature high enough to melt the oxide and enable a complete fusion.
+Specialized welding equipment and technique may be required to break through the oxide and achieve complete fusion.

-However, if you need us to weld aluminum, we’ve got you covered.
+However, if you need us to weld aluminum, we have you covered.
 Approved Sheet Metal has the expertise and the equipment to deliver excellent results.

 4. Aluminum gauges differ from stainless steel gauges

 The gauges for ferrous metals like steel and stainless steel differ from the gauges for nonferrous metals such as aluminum.
-Steel and stainless steel use the Manufacturers’ Standard Gauge, and aluminum uses the Brown & Sharpe Gauge (also known as the American Wire Gauge).
+Steel and stainless steel use the Manufacturers’ Standard Gauge, while aluminum uses the Brown & Sharpe Gauge, also known as the American Wire Gauge.

 We recommend listing both the decimal dimension and the gauge in the title block of your drawing to avoid confusion.
-Better yet, supply a CAD-drawn 3D model along with your RFQ for maximum clarity.
+Better yet, supply a CAD-drawn 3D model along with your RFQ for maximum clarity and faster quoting.

 Approved Sheet Metal 6061-T6 vs 5052-H32